Birla School Pilani: History

 BSP was established in 1901.
 The school, the oldest Birla Institution in Pilani, was started as a ‘Pathshala’ in 1901, by Seth Shiv Narayanji Birla for the education of his grandsons Shri Ghanshyam Das Birla and Shri Rameshwar Das Birla.
 Raised to a true English Middle school in 1916, the school became a pioneer by extending the benefits of quality education to the people of Shekhawati and outlying areas.

-It grew into a High school in 1925 and later on into an Intermediate college in 1928.
+It grew into a high school in 1925 and later on into an intermediate college in 1928.
 The school was named as Birla High School in 1943, Multipurpose Higher Secondary School in 1959, Birla Higher Secondary School in 1973 and Birla Senior Secondary School in 1977.
 The Birla College came into existence in 1943 when university classes were separated from the school.
 In 2010 the school was renamed to Birla School Pilani.
 The school is managed and run by the Birla Education Trust.

 Affiliation

-The school was affiliated to the CBSE in 1985.
+The school affiliated with the CBSE in 1985.